-I came out to see the man lying there at the threshold, blocking anyone from entering or exiting the building.
+I came out to see a man lying at the door, blocking anyone from entering or exiting the YWAM building.
 I walked up to him, trying to reason with him, but still he refused to move.
 I wasn’t sure what to do.
 I remember bending down to my knees beside him on the floor so I could just be next to him for a while.
-I waited with him there, as he continued yelling.
+I waited with him there as he continued yelling.

 The same man would often come into our drop-in center to yell at us about mail and anything else he could think of.